HXQ1/zypst-development/README.md

         [-► Atom syntax theme package (https://atom.io/themes/SkriptDark-Syntax)

 # Basic explanation of our workflow:
-How the git workflow works:
+How the git workflow works?

-1)
+1) Think of a git repositery basically as a storage device with a main folder "zypst-development" (project's name).
+2) Inside the main folder (zypst-development) there is another folder named